spjuhel/BoARIO/paper.md

 comparing its to similar studies using the Acclimate and MRIA models [@willner-2018-global-econom; @koks-2019-macroec-impac]
 - a study on the compounding effect of indirect impacts from multiple events.
-- a technical paper on the coupling with the `CLIMADA` platform.
+- a technical paper on the coupling of `BoARIO` with the `CLIMADA` platform.

 # Status